pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

     - Type of filter component is `filter`, hence the code `$filter('filter_component')` i.e `$filter('filter')`.

-    - In the above example, I use `$scope.mirrorProducts` variable and override each time the user press any key in input field, since we are showing only filtered information to the user we have to create subset of actual array and override each time to display a correct result on page.
+    - In the above example, I use `$scope.mirrorProducts` variable and override each time the user press any key in input field, since we are showing only filtered information to the user, we have to create subset of actual array and override it each time to display correct results on page.

     - What if I do not create a mirror copy of actual array ?
-        >Its very simple, If I does not create a mirror copy of actual array then at time of filter an actual array goes to override and we have only filtered value, that means we loss our actual array values.
+        >Its very simple, If I do not create a mirror copy of actual array then at time of filter an actual array goes to override and we have only filtered value, that means we loss our actual array values.

-    - We uses `$` as expression while filtering an array.
+    - We use `$` as expression while filtering an array.

-    - `$` is a special property that can be used to filter on any property of the object.
+    - `$` is a special property that can be used to apply filter on any property of the object.

     ##### Source Code :